bgd-labs/aave-proposals/src/20231016_AaveV3_Opt_EnableBorrowOfOPToken/EnableBorrowOfOPToken.md

 ## Simple Summary

-This proposal update the OP lending pool to make it reflect the change voted in a previous AIP
+This proposal update the OP lending pool to make it reflect the change voted in AIP-337.

 ## Motivation

-While a [previous AIP](https://app.aave.com/governance/proposal/337/) updated the parameters of the lending pool to change the borrow rate, it didn't enable the borrow of the Optimism token.
-Thus this AIP goal is to add the finishing touch to the previously mentionned AIP.
+While a [previous AIP](https://app.aave.com/governance/proposal/337/) updated the parameters of the Aave V3 Optimism pool for the OP asset, it didn't enable the borrow of the Optimism token.
+Thus this AIP propose to deliver the second part of the AIP-337 by enabling borrowing of OP tokens matching it's original intent.

 ## Specification